gdestuynder/audisp-json/README.rst

 Message handling
 ----------------

-Syscalls are interpreted by audisp-cef and transformed into a CEF message which has a new attribute.
+Syscalls are interpreted by audisp-json and transformed into a MozDef JSON message.
 This means, for example, all execve() and related calls will be aggregated into a message of type EXECVE.

 Supported messages are listed in the document messages_format.rst